 Acupuncture has evolved from the ancient art of placing very fine needles into special locations on the body to alleviate pain and improve recovery rates by stimulating the body’s nervous system, neurotransmitters and hormones to provide natural pain and stress relief.

 Acupuncture treatment has many benefits – it is highly beneficial in relieving muscular trigger points which can be painful and debilitating, and is invaluable as a complementary treatment to help relieve the pain and compensatory changes for pets with osteoarthritis.

-A common condition where acupuncture is complementary is osteoarthritis.
-As this disease progresses many animals need a number of different treatments to control their pain and help their mobility.
-Acupuncture is a safe and useful addition to veterinary anti-inflammatories and painkillers and can also be used on animals that cannot tolerate these drugs.
+Acupuncture is a safe and useful addition to veterinary painkiller and anti-inflammatory medications, and also has the benefit that it can be used on animals that cannot tolerate these drugs.

-Many dogs are fearful of the vet’s surgery, so we like to make sure our environment is slightly different – It is important that dogs feel relaxed during their acupuncture treatment so we provide quiet comfy corners with soft beds and blankets and the full attention of Eliza, our veterinary acupuncturist!
+It is important that dogs feel relaxed during their acupuncture treatment so we provide quiet comfy corners with soft beds and blankets … and usually some tasty treats too!

 What do I do next?…

-We work closely with your veterinary surgeon and will always refer back with any concerns we may have regarding your pets’ health and treatment plan.
+- Please Note: Our treatments are complementary to your veterinary surgeons care, and not an alternative.
+We like to work closely with your dog’s own vet and will always refer back with any concerns we may have regarding your pets’ health and treatment plan.